hashicorp/consul/website/source/docs/agent/http/session.html.markdown

 The response body includes the current session.

-Note: Consul MAY return a TTL value higher than the one specified during session creation.
+-> **Note:** Consul MAY return a TTL value higher than the one specified during session creation.
 This indicates the server is under high load and is requesting clients renew less often.